nf-core/pathogensurveillance/README.md

 ## Credits

 nf-core/pathogensurveillance was originally written by Zachary S.L.
-Foster, Martha Sudermann, Nicholas C. Cauldron, Fernanda I. Bocardo, Hung Phan, Jeﬀ H. Chang, Niklaus J. Grünwald.
+Foster, Camilo Parada-Rojas, Martha Sudermann, Nicholas C. Cauldron, Fernanda I. Bocardo, Ricardo Alcalá-Briseño, Hung Phan, Jeﬀ H. Chang, Niklaus J. Grünwald.

 We thank the following people for their extensive assistance in the development of this pipeline: